Second Assistant Directors

 Disciplined call-sheet craft across Chinese shooting days

-Here is what we have to work with.
-The 2nd assistant directors we work with in China have come up through the BFA-trained AD hierarchy that Beijing Film Academy, the Central Academy of Drama, Shanghai Theatre Academy and Communication University of China have shaped over decades, with most having spent formative seasons on China Film Group features, Huayi Brothers and Bona Film Group releases, iQIYI Pictures and Tencent Pictures series and Wanda Pictures shoots before crossing into the global co-productions and branded campaigns arriving on the peninsula under NRTA and CFCC certification.
+The 2nd assistant directors we work with in China have come up through the BFA-trained AD hierarchy shaped over decades by Beijing Film Academy, the Central Academy of Drama, Shanghai Theatre Academy and Communication University of China.
+Most have spent their early seasons on China Film Group features, Huayi Brothers and Bona Film Group releases, iQIYI Pictures and Tencent Pictures series, and Wanda Pictures shoots.
+They then crossed into the global co-productions and branded campaigns arriving on the peninsula under NRTA and CFCC certification.

-Here is how this works in practice.
-They build call sheets in Mandarin and English, manage cast and background flow from holding through wardrobe and makeup, set up transport between basecamp and set across Beijing's ring-road permit envelope and Shanghai's congestion zones, and keep the production forms flowing accurately so the 1st AD stays anchored on the shooting floor.
-Their working knowledge of Labor Law of PRC provisions on crew hours, late hours brackets and rest periods, social insurance (社保) and Housing Fund (公积金) sign-ups, Work Injury Insurance (工伤保险) on-set coverage and the Ministry of Labour (人社部) rules covering minors on set means schedules they distribute are realistic and compliant from the first day of principal photography in China.
+They build call sheets in Mandarin and English and manage cast and background flow from holding through wardrobe and makeup.
+They arrange transport between basecamp and set across Beijing's ring-road permit envelope and Shanghai's congestion zones, and they keep the production forms flowing accurately so the 1st AD stays anchored on the shooting floor.
+These ADs know the Labor Law of PRC provisions on crew hours, late-hours brackets and rest periods, along with social insurance (社保) and Housing Fund (公积金) sign-ups.
+They also handle Work Injury Insurance (工伤保险) on-set coverage and the Ministry of Labour (人社部) rules on minors on set.
+That grounding means the schedules they distribute are realistic and compliant from the first day of principal photography in China.

-Here is the layout.
-On the ground, our 2nd ADs in China handle daily production reports, time cards, scene status sheets, cast and crew logs, and the administrative trail needed for NRTA forms and provincial Film Bureau audit at wrap.
-They have credits across Hengdian World Studios' hundred-plus standing sets including the Forbidden City replica.
-The Qin and Han dynasty quarters, the Qingdao Oriental Movie Metropolis stages on the Yellow Sea coast, the China Film Group facilities in Huairou and the Shanghai Film Studios soundstages, and they routinely set up large background calls.
+On the ground, our 2nd ADs in China handle daily production reports, time cards, scene status sheets, cast and crew logs, and the admin trail needed for NRTA forms and the provincial Film Bureau audit at wrap.
+They hold credits across Hengdian World Studios' hundred-plus standing sets, including the Forbidden City replica and the Qin and Han dynasty quarters.
+Their work also spans the Qingdao Oriental Movie Metropolis stages on the Yellow Sea coast, the China Film Group facilities in Huairou, and the Shanghai Film Studios soundstages, and they routinely set up large background calls.

-Here is how the work shapes up.
 The picture on the ground is more specific.
 Hengdian alone supplies several thousand registered extras through its on-lot agency.
-For period crowd days on dynastic sets, modern urban scenes in Beijing's CBD and Shanghai's Bund, and the Mandarin-Cantonese-dialect interpreter planning that shoots shooting across Guangdong, Sichuan, Hunan and Fujian routinely need.
-When shoots involve child performers, our 2nd ADs handle the Ministry of Labour child performer permits and on-set tutor planning needed by Chinese minor-on-set rules, and they manage the extra NRTA-OK'd safety officer walkthroughs and Public Security Bureau liaison that location shoots in central Beijing, Shanghai and covered heritage zones routinely demand.
-We match 2nd ADs based on language profile, format and prior Chinese credits.
+That reach covers period crowd days on dynastic sets, modern urban scenes in Beijing's CBD and Shanghai's Bund, and the Mandarin-and-Cantonese-dialect interpreter planning that shoots across Guangdong, Sichuan, Hunan and Fujian routinely need.
+When a shoot involves child performers, our 2nd ADs handle the Ministry of Labour child performer permits and the on-set tutor planning that Chinese minor-on-set rules demand.
+They also manage the extra NRTA-OK'd safety officer walkthroughs and Public Security Bureau liaison that location shoots in central Beijing, Shanghai and covered heritage zones routinely require.
+We match 2nd ADs by language profile, format and prior Chinese credits.

 ACT 03